BIBA

 Types of GAP Insurance

 • Return to Invoice (RTI) GAP - Covers the shortfall between your insurer’s payout and the original invoice price you paid.
-What is GAP Insurance?
+This is the most common type of GAP Insurance offered widely in motor dealerships and online.

 Which type is right for you?
 See our Types of GAP Insurance guide for a simple explanation.